 “Emissions” means the release of greenhouse gases into the atmosphere from sources and processes in a facility, including from the combustion of transportation fuels such as natural gas, petroleum products, and natural gas liquids.

-“Emissions data report” or “greenhouse gas emissions data report” or “report” means the report prepared by an operator or supplier each year and submitted by electronic means to ARB that provides the information required by this article.
+“Emissions data report” or “greenhouse gas emissions data report” or “report” means the report prepared by an operator or supplier each year and submitted by electronic means to CARB that provides the information required by this article.
 The emissions data report is for the submission of required data for the calendar year prior to the year in which the report is due.
 For example, a 2013 emissions data report would cover emissions and product data for the 2013 calendar year and would be reported in 2014.

 “Emissions data verification statement” means the final statement rendered by a verification body attesting whether a reporting entity’s covered emissions data in their emissions data report is free of material misstatement, and whether the emissions data conforms to the requirements of this article.